 As part of the implementation of the America Invents Act, the United States Patent and Trademark Office (USPTO) established pro bono programs all across the country to help low-income inventors prosecute their patents.
 As part of this initiative, the Colorado Bar Association Intellectual Property Section and Mi Casa Resource Center, in conjunction with the USPTO, have established the Pro Bono Patent Initiative or ProBoPat.
 ProBoPat seeks to connect low income Colorado inventors with Colorado patent professionals for patent preparation and prosecution legal services on a pro bono basis.
 ProBoPat also administers the program in Montana, New Mexico, Utah and Wyoming.

 How does ProBoPat work?

-Once an inventor is accepted into the program, ProBoPat endeavors to identify a licensed patent attorney willing to assist the inventor on a pro bono basis.
-When an inventor is paired with an attorney, ProBoPat’s role is complete and the representation of the inventor occurs in the ordinary course, as determined by agreement between the attorney and the inventor.
-ProBoPat will track the program outcomes, including the number of inventors assisted, the types of technology involved in the patent prosecution, the number of provisional and non-provisional applications filed, and the number of patents granted.
+Once an inventor is accepted into the program, ProBoPat endeavors to identify a licensed patent practitioner willing to assist the inventor on a pro bono basis.
+When an inventor is paired with a patent practitioner, ProBoPat’s role is complete and the representation of the inventor occurs in the ordinary course, as determined by agreement between the patent practitioner and the inventor.
+ProBoPat will track the program outcomes, including the number of inventors assisted, the number of provisional and non-provisional applications filed, and the number of patents granted.
 ProBoPat’s volunteers will also provide periodic educational programs about intellectual property rights through Mi Casa Resource Center’s Women’s Business Center.